openspending/fiscal-data-package/spec/index.md

   // RECOMMENDED: other properties such as description, homepage,
   // version, sources, author, contributors, keywords, as specified
   // in dataprotocols.org/data-packages/

-  // RECOMMENDED: a valid 2-digit ISO country code (ISO 3166-1
-  // alpha-2), or, an array of valid ISO codes (if this relates to
-  // multiple countries).
-This field is for listing the country of
-  // countries associated to this data.
-For example, if this the
-  // budget for country then you would put that country's ISO code.
-  "countryCode": "au", // or [ "au", "nz" ]

   // RECOMMENDED: the "profile set" for this package.
 If the
   // `profiles` key is present, it MUST be set to the following